wp-plugins/speed-contact-bar/README.txt

 2. The options page of the contact bar in the WordPress backend

 == Changelog ==

+= 2.1 =
+* Added option to select the horizontal padding within the bar
+* Added option to select the vertical padding within the bar
+* Added option to select the space between the bar and the page content
+* Moved all contact bar CSS code into HTML code to circumvent removing the call of the CSS main file
+* Updated *.pot file and german translation

 = 2.0 =
 * Phone numbers are clickable to trigger phone calls